BLOG

 A graph that identifies the managerial and personal traits of a leader

 We're all human.
 We get stressed, responsibilities get overwhelming, and some days we're just burnt out, plain and simple.
-To combat the effects of stress, leaders must identify the source of their stress and confront it reasonably.
+To combat the effects of stress, effective innovation leaders must identify the source of their stress and confront it reasonably.
 Your innovators are watching you, looking to you as a prime example of what it means to be successful.
 Here are some ways to manage stress without leaving a rain cloud over everyone's heads.

 • Get familiar with stress responses: The quicker you learn how your body responds to stress (e.g., increased heart rate, hot flashes, etc.), the faster you can address it.
 You also have to understand how stress affects your behavior.
 Do you turn into a jerk?
 Are you loud and obnoxious?
 Maybe you're in your thirties and still throw temper tantrums.
 Either way, we're not judging.
 It's just how some people work.
 Fortunately, it can be controlled with practice.
 Consider how your behavior affects your team.